AbdulAbdullah/INSIGHTORA/README.md

-# Smart Business Intelligence Platform
+# Smart Business Intelligence Platform(INSIGHTORA) kinda like insight oracle

 A comprehensive **Power BI-like** Business Intelligence platform that transforms how users interact with their data.
 Ask questions in natural language and get instant insights with interactive visualizations, real-time analytics, and enterprise-grade security.